HL7/davinci-epdx/input/pagecontent/index.md

 Incorporating prescriptive definitions for connecting, registering and authorizing access to the Provider Access or Payer-to-Payer API risks complicating the adoption of solutions that will enable secure exchange of data, at scale.
 Health Plans implementing the Da Vinci guides that address the CMS Prior Authorization Rule (Payer Data Exchange, Coverage Requirements Discovery, Documents templates and Rules and Prior Authorization Support) are urged to continue to engage with their respective work groups in order to be aware of ongoing developments and emergent implementation approaches, as the industry works to evolve methods that will enable adoption of these Interoperability Standards at scale.
-Developements are to be expected in the area of automated registration and access to the secure APIs documented in these IGs.
+Developments are to be expected in the area of automated registration and access to the secure APIs documented in these IGs.

 ### Background